Sharjah Ruler: All new registrants in Sharjah nurseries will get seats

-His Highness Sheikh Dr. Sultan bin Mohammed Al Qasimi, Supreme Council Member and Ruler of Sharjah, confirmed that all newly registered children in Sharjah nurseries will be given seats.
-His Highness explained that 446 additional seats will be provided during the current months of July and August, in addition to the 1,335 seats currently available, thus providing seats for all registered children, who number 1,781 boys and girls.
+His Highness Sheikh Dr. Sultan bin Mohammed Al Qasimi, Supreme Council Member and Ruler of Sharjah, confirmed that all newly registered children in Sharjah nurseries will receive seats.
+His Highness explained that 446 additional seats will be provided during the current months of July and August, in addition to the 1,335 seats currently available, thus providing seats for all registered children, who number 1,781 boys and girls..

 #Sharjah #Ruler #registrants #Sharjah #nurseries #seats